rupeshakhade/Docker_Project/README.md

-Project on Building and Deploying a Docker Image for a React-Django Web App on Ubantu.
+Project on Building and Deploying a Docker Image for a React-Django Web App on Ubuntu.

 Step 1: Connect to an EC2 instance.
 Connect to your ec2 instance using it's pem file & public DNS